 You work hard for your money and it is a very important aspect of your future.
 Your overall wants and needs must be fully understood by anyone managing your money since a financial advisor and client relationship extends beyond just money.

-Bayntree Wealth Advisors provides comprehensive financial planning and wealth management.
-The Bayntree team specializes in all aspects of financial health, including retirement planning, risk management, investment advice, tax strategies, estate planning and insurance.
-Bayntree does not provide specific legal or tax advice.
-Please consult with your tax advisor or legal professional for guidance with your individual situation.
+Bayntree Wealth Advisors provides comprehensive financial planning and wealth management to residents of Phoenix and Scottsdale.
+The Bayntree team specializes in all aspects of your financial health, including retirement planning, risk management, investment advice, tax strategies, estate planning, and insurance.